Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 2 MP
 Damage: x1 (Physical)
-Effect: If this Attack hits the target and they are not otherwise restrained, you move them one square.
+Effect: If this Attack hits the target and they are not otherwise restrained, you move them one Square.
 Description: This can represent telekinetically picking a target up and throwing them a short distance, a wave of psychic energy that knocks the target stumbling backwards, utilizing a gravity gun, whipping up a powerful burst of wind with one’s wings, and similar displacement attacks.

 #### Kinetic Pummeling